Listing SERVICE FOR MOVING COMPANIES

 The term "Standard Equipment Set" is defined as follows:

-A moving company shirt, 4 dozen moving blankets, 4 ratchet straps, 6 clean rugs, 4 rolls of tape, a hand-truck, Black Straps, big and small plastic wrap, all sizes mattress bags, a few cardboard boxes, tie down rope, a Basic Tool Set*, drill & bits set, some baggies, zip ties, aluminum tape, pig tail, sm step ladder, door and door-jam cover, a leaf blower, a professional piano dolly (flat bottom rubber wheels), super-sticky post-it notes, a door wedge, booties (for a 3 man crew), a few "tire-raiser" 2"x6" short wood boards, door holder wedge, felt pads, 1 neoprene floor runner, a reusable TV box with foam corners, a battery light, and a clip board with invoices and a Transaction Log.
+A moving company shirt, 4 dozen moving blankets, 4 ratchet straps, 6 clean rugs, 3 rolls of tape, a hand-truck, Black Straps, big and small plastic wrap, all sizes mattress bags, a few cardboard boxes, tie down rope, a Basic Tool Set*, drill & bits set, some baggies, zip ties, aluminum tape, pig tail, sm step ladder, door and door-jam cover, a leaf blower, a professional piano dolly (flat bottom rubber wheels), super-sticky post-it notes, a couple door wedges, booties (for a 3 man crew), a few "tire-raiser" 2"x6" short wood boards, felt pads, 1 neoprene floor runner, a carpet protection film roll, a reusable TV box with foam corners, a battery light, and a clip board with invoices and a Transaction Log.

 Definition of "Happiness Guarantee":

-If the customer's dissatisfaction wasn't necessarily the crew's fault, the discount should come off the bill as a flat amount.
-In this case, if the Lead is compliant with all the other Terms And Conditions, AGMC volunteers to split the cost of what is lost to a Happiness Guarantee.
-However, who ever actually caused that dissatisfaction should volunteer to take the proportional pay cut to cover the loss, but that doesn't mean they will, so if no individual cover's it, the Lead and AGMC will have to live with that, and make note of that mover's not honoring their Promptness and Happiness Guarantee for future hiring decisions.
+If the customer's dissatisfaction wasn't necessarily the crew's fault, the discount should come off the bill as a flat amount off the bill.
+In this case, if the Lead is compliant with all the other Terms And Conditions described in Terms And Conditions, and if the complaint wasn't the result of the Lead's obviously bad decisions or mistake, AGMC volunteers to split the cost of what is lost to a Happiness Guarantee.
+However, who ever actually caused that dissatisfaction should volunteer to take the proportional pay cut to cover the loss, but that doesn't mean they will, so if no individual cover's the loss, the Lead and AGMC will have to split the cost of the loss, and make note of that at-fault-mover's not honoring their Promptness and Happiness Guarantee for future hiring decisions.

-21) GET YOUR OWN JOB INSTRUCTIONS AT THE WALK-THRU
+25) GET YOUR OWN JOB INSTRUCTIONS AT THE WALK-THRU (don't rely on texted job summary alone)

-22) WARN CUSTOMER AT START OF THE JOB FOR ADDITIONAL NEEDED THINGS AND ADJUSTED JOB COST ESTIMATION
+26) DO YOUR OWN JOB ESTIMATE AT THE BEGINING OF YOUR JOB.
+WARN CUSTOMER (& AGMC) AT THE START OF THE JOB FOR ADDITIONAL NEEDED THINGS AND ADJUSTED JOB COST ESTIMATION

-Right after the walk-thru, the Lead is responsible for assessing the manpower, time, transport vehicle space, cost and material needs of the job, and if you (as Lead) are short on something needed to do the job properly, and/or if you estimate that the costs might be above what the customer is expecting, the Lead contracts to be responsible for informing the customer of these additional needed things BEFORE STARTING TO MOVE THE CUSTOMER'S ITEMS.
+The Lead is responsible for assessing the manpower, time, transport vehicle space, cost and material needs of the job, right at the beginning of the job.
+The texted job summary is only a preliminary general description based on a brief conversation that could be wrong, off, or mistaken, and so should not be entirely relied upon without double checking with the customer first-hand, at the beginning of the job.
+After you have done your "walk-thru" and gotten a first hand look at things and gotten full directions directly from the customer, if you (as Lead) are short on man-power, equipment, time, or vehicle space needed to do the job properly, and/or if you estimate that the costs or job hours might be above what the customer is expecting, the Lead contracts to be responsible for informing the customer of these additional needed things BEFORE STARTING TO MOVE THE CUSTOMER'S ITEMS.

-As long as you (as Lead) inform the customer of the extra needed things (and possible extra costs) at the beginning of the job, before you start moving the customer's items, and get the customer to say they are willing to pay for the additional costs, or accept responsibility for the problems or risks if you proceed without the needed recommendations, it gives the customer a chance to say yes or no, or make informed choices, and so the outcome becomes the customer's fault, not yours.
-If you fail this requirement and don't inform the customer of these additional needs or warn of possible problems at the beginning of the job, before you start moving things, the problem outcome becomes the Lead's fault.
+As long as you (as Lead) do your required initial job-estimation at the beginning of the job and inform the customer of the extra needed man-power or other needed things (and possible extra costs) at the beginning of the job, before you start moving the customer's items, and get the customer to say they are willing to pay for the additional costs, or that they will accept responsibility for the problems or risks if you proceed without the needed recommendations, it gives the customer a chance to say yes or no, or make informed choices, and so the foreseen problem outcomes becomes the customer's fault (or possibly AGMC's fault for lack of gathering enough information), not your fault.
+But only if you do your required initial job estimation.
+However, if you fail your initial job-estimation requirement and don't inform the customer (& AGMC) of these additional needs or warn of possible cost over-runs or other problems at the beginning of the job, any problem outcomes becomes entirely YOUR (the Lead's) fault and responsibility to rectify and pay for (as you are contracting to be the case in this contract point), and you agree you will not have one word to say about either the customer or AGMC not giving you enough pre-job information.
+Do your job right = their or AGMC's fault.
+Fail your job requirement = YOUR fault.

 The fee you agree to pay AGMC for AGMC's booking service fee is based on the job invoice you write for the customer.
 This contract point requires that you text a picture of your job invoice to AGMC right at the end of the job, not even a half hour later.
 However, it must absolutely be texted to AGMC no later than by the end of the day of the moving service, or be in breach of contract, with a breach of contract penalty of the Booking fee raising to 40% of the labor fee.
 You must agree to not violate this contract point.
 You can have AGMC make a custom invoice for your company and give you blank copies.
 Just call and order.